numirias/paxmod/README.md

 ### Tips

-- Disable UI animations for less jiggly tab movement.
-(Go to `about:config` and set `toolkit.cosmeticAnimations.enabled` to `false`.)

 - If the inline titlebar causes glitches or you think it's wasting too much space, [enable the standard titlebar](#the-inline-titlebar-causes-glitches).

-- Clean up and condense the UI.
-Open the burger menu (☰), click *Customize* and set *Density* to *Compact*.
-Also drag away unneeded toolbar items (in particular, remove the invisible placeholders around the urlbar).

 - If you want Paxmod to look exactly the same as in the dark demo, you need the [Terminus font](http://terminus-font.sourceforge.net/).
 I chose a bitmap font since font rendering in small sizes on dark backgrounds tends to look blurry.
-But you can set any font you like.

-### Color settings

-Paxmod no longer provides custom color settings (because these are hard to maintain across Firefox releases).
-But you can choose from many [themes on MDN](https://addons.mozilla.org/en-US/firefox/themes/) or simply [build your own theme](https://color.firefox.com/).

 ### Custom CSS